 Opinion & Fair Comment Privilege

 The First Amendment protects the right of news organizations (and individuals) to voice opinions, criticize others, and comment on matters of public interest.
 Even offensive statements are protected as long as they are “pure opinions” – statements that cannot be proven true or false.
-This protection is otherwise referred to as the opinion and fair comment privilege.
+This protection is otherwise referred to as the opinion defense and fair comment privilege.